joshamilton/Hamilton_acI_2017/manuscript/figureCaptions.md

 &nbsp;

 Phylogenetic placement of the genomes used in this study within the acI lineage.
 The tree was built using RAxML [@Stamatakis2014] from a concatenated alignment of protein sequences from 37 single-copy marker genes [@Darling2014].
 The order Actinomycetales forms the outgroup.
 Vertical black bars indicate groups of genomes belonging to defined tribes/clades within the acI lineage, as determined using 16S rRNA gene sequences (for SAGs and bin FNEF8-2 bin_7 acI-B only) and a defined taxonomy [@Newton2011a].
 SAGs are indicated with italic text.
-Supplemental Figure S5 shows the position of the acI lineage relative to other orders within the class Actinobacteria.
+Supplemental Figure S6 shows the position of the acI lineage relative to other orders within the class Actinobacteria.

 &nbsp;

-## Figure 2 (figures/fig2-sampling/Figure2.pdf)

-&nbsp;

-Mean estimated completeness of tribe-level (clade-level) population genomes as a function of the number of sampled genomes.
-For each tribe (clade), genomes were randomly sampled (with replacement) from the set of all genomes belonging to that tribe (clade).
-Completeness was estimated using 204 single-copy marker genes from the phylum Actinobacteria [@Parks2015].
-Error bars represent the 95% confidence interval estimated from 1000 iterations.

-&nbsp;

-## Figure 3 (figures/fig3-workflow/Figure3.pdf)
+## Figure 2 (figures/fig3-workflow/Figure3.pdf)

 &nbsp;